Keyboardist08/snow-front/README.md

 In order to place map markers accurately, the user string address captured from the form input, must be converted to geographic coordinates (longitude and latitude), also known as geocoding.

-Snow Helper uses the Geocoder API from the [United States Census Bureau]('https://www.census.gov/programs-surveys/geography/technical-documentation/complete-technical-documentation/census-geocoder.html').
+Snow Scooper uses the Geocoder API from the [United States Census Bureau]('https://www.census.gov/programs-surveys/geography/technical-documentation/complete-technical-documentation/census-geocoder.html').
 But due to CORS policy, you'll have to use a proxy to fetch geocoded data.
 You can use almost any CORS Proxy Server of your choice, or even create your own.
-The proxy used in the live Snow Helper application was built from [cors-anywhere]('https://github.com/Rob--W/cors-anywhere').
+The proxy used in the live Snow Scooper application was built from [cors-anywhere]('https://github.com/Rob--W/cors-anywhere').

 Please note that fetch URLs must be changed to a proxy server of your choice in order to operate.
-The proxy included in `MainMap.jsx` is under strict limitations for the sole purpose of servicing the live version of Snow Helper.
+The proxy included in `MainMap.jsx` is under strict limitations for the sole purpose of servicing the live version of Snow Scooper.

 ```javascript
 function getGeoAddress() {